MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/filters-v2.md

 The Exchange Online PowerShell module contains nine exclusive **Get-EXO\*** cmdlets that are optimized for high speed, high volume operations, and (after you connect to your organization) gives you access to the hundreds of existing cmdlets in the service.
 For more information, see [Cmdlets in the Exchange Online PowerShell module](exchange-online-powershell-v2.md#cmdlets-in-the-exchange-online-powershell-module).

 > [!NOTE]
 > Version 2.0.5 and earlier versions of module are known as the Exchange Online PowerShell V2 module (abbreviated as the EXO V2 module).
-Version 2.0.6 and later are known as the Exchange Online PowerShell V3 module (abbreviated as the EXO V3 module).
+Version 3.0.0 and later is known as the Exchange Online PowerShell V3 module (abbreviated as the EXO V3 module).

-In order to get the most out of the Exchange Online PowerShell module, you need to follow the guidance in this article.
+In order to get the most out of filters in the nine exclusive **Get-EXO\*** cmdlets in the module, you need to follow the guidance in this article.

 ## Use client-side filtering for the best performance